Jimmy Tapp (1918-2004)

 In 1966-67, he hosted CBC’s highly successful Flashback program, and other television series with which he was associated were A Kin To Win, Matinee with Jimmy Tapp, and a Montreal variety show, Camera Call.
 His was the voice of the lead character in the animated cartoon series The Mighty Hercules, which was syndicated widely in Canada and the United States, and he appeared in several feature films, as well as lending his voice and his face to many radio and television commercials.

 Jimmy’s continuing willingness to assist others through donating his time and his name to charitable activities benefited many different organizations, including B’nai Brith, the Black Community Association of Montreal, The Heart Association and the Canada-Korea Cultural Society (for which organization he traveled to Korea to deliver the children’s hearing aids which his efforts had helped to buy).
 He was the Honorary President of the Montreal West Jaycees, and an Honorary Member of the Kiwanis Club.

-Sadly, Jimmy died on November 20th 2004, eight days before he was due to be inducted into the CAB Hall of Fame.
-At the 2004 CAB Convention in Ottawa, his distinctive contribution to Canadian broadcasting was honoured posthumously by his peers.
+Sadly, Jimmy died on November 20th 2004, eight days before what became his posthumous induction into the CAB Hall of Fame.
+At that 2004 CAB Convention in Ottawa, his distinctive contributions to Canadian broadcasting were honoured appropriately by his peers.